no-1ne/react-native-bootcamp/_posts/2017-06-25-home-screen.md

 category: part2
 ---

 In Last part we Learned how to create and run our app on the Emulator.
 But it isn't doing anything fancy, is it?
 Let's Change that, open `index.android.js` and you'll see that everything is just like ReactJS Project.
-There's a render method which returns a View Component with a few Text Components, If you go back to your emulator you'll notice that the text on Emulator comes from this file.
+There's a render method which returns some JSX, If you go back to your emulator you'll notice that the text on Emulator comes from this file.
 Since you know where's the text coming from, let's try changing it.
 In `index.android.js` in render method change `Welcome to React Native!` to `Hakuna Matata`(or what ever text you please) and save file.
 Now go back to __Emulator__ and click on **menu -> Reload**.
-Give yourself a cookie, you made your first changes to your app.
+Give yourself a cookie🍪, you made your first changes to your app.
 But that's not that intimidating, is it? let's go deep and start implementing our Main Screen.

 ### _UI Kit_
 The Power of React Native or React as a whole lies in Code reusability, you can simply install and import any npm package and use it.
 That's exactly what we are going to do now, A UI Kit have components that let us build Elegant UIs without build everything from scratch.
 For this Bootcamp we'll be using [React Native Elements](https://react-native-training.github.io/react-native-elements/){:target="_blank"}.
 This UI Kit has All the components we need So let's install it,